Evidence of the pair instability gap from black hole masses: Abstract

-However, previous gravitational-wave analyses have not found a clear gap in the distribution of black hole masses~\citep{2017ApJ...851L..25F, gwtc2_pop, GW190521, gwtc3_pop, Edelman:2021fik} (though see Refs.~\cite{Mould:2022ccw, Wang:2022gnx, Karathanasis:2022rtr, Li_2023yyt, antonini2024, antonini2025} which found hints that black holes above ${\sim}40\,M_\odot$ do not originate from stellar collapse using GWTC-3).
-Gravitational waves encode the primary mass $m_1$ and secondary mass $m_2<m_1$ of each binary.
-By combining the binary black-hole events in the gravitational-wave catalog, the joint mass distribution $\pi(m_1, m_2)$ can be inferred.
-The first gravitational-wave transient catalog (GWTC-1) resulted in preliminary hints for a cutoff in the primary mass distribution at ${\sim}45\,M_\odot$~\citep{2017ApJ...851L..25F,2019ApJ...882L..24A}, but subsequent discoveries of more massive black holes ruled out a sharp $m_1$ cutoff~\citep{GW190521,GW190521_implications,gwtc2_pop, Ruiz-Rocha:2025yno}.
-Meanwhile, an observed ${\sim}35\,M\odot$ peak in the distribution of black-hole primary mass was hypothesized to result from a pileup from pulsational pair-instability supernovae \cite{mass,gwtc2_pop}, but subsequent work suggests this interpretation is in tension with stellar physics, observed supernovae rates and nuclear physics \cite{Woosley:2021xba,Hendriks:2023yrw,Golomb:2023vxm,Stevenson:2019rcw}, though see Refs.~\cite{Croon,Winch} for an alternative view.
+Previous gravitational-wave analyses have not found a clear gap in the distribution of black hole masses~\citep{gwtc3_pop, Edelman:2021fik} (though see Refs.~\cite{Mould:2022ccw, Wang:2022gnx, Li_2023yyt, antonini2024} which found hints that black holes above ${\sim}40\,M_\odot$ do not originate from stellar collapse using LIGO--Virgo--KAGRA's third gravitational wave transient catalog (GWTC-3)).
+Gravitational waves encode the primary mass $m_1$ and secondary mass $m_2<m_1$ of each binary black hole.
+The first gravitational-wave transient catalog (GWTC-1) hinted at a cutoff in the primary mass distribution at ${\sim}45\,M_\odot$~\citep[e.g.,][]{2019ApJ...882L..24A}, but subsequent discoveries of more massive black holes ruled out a sharp $m_1$ cutoff~\citep{gwtc2_pop}.
+Meanwhile, an observed ${\sim}35\,M_\odot$ peak in the distribution of black-hole primary mass was hypothesized to result from a pileup from pulsational pair-instability supernovae \cite{mass,gwtc2_pop}, but subsequent work suggests this interpretation is in tension with stellar physics, observed supernovae rates and nuclear physics \cite{Golomb:2023vxm,Stevenson:2019rcw}, though see, e.g., Ref.~\cite{Croon} for an alternative view.